Is it safe for travelers to visit Italy?

 But while governments are "monitoring" the situation, travelers have not been advised against travel to Italy.

+The UK's Foreign and Commonwealth Office published updated travel advice Tuesday advising against "all but essential travel" to 11 Italian towns undergoing isolation measures by Italian authorities.

+A travel advisory from the UK Department of Health says that travelers returning from northern Italy should self-isolate if they display flu-like symptoms.
+The US Centers for Disease Control and Prevention (CDC) has also issued travel advisories for Italy, along with Iran, urging visitors to "avoid contact with sick people" and practice good hand hygiene.
+The countries are currently at CDC's Alert Level 2, while South Korea has been raised to Warning Level 3.

-The developments in Italy, along with South Korea, where cases have surged past 600 in the last few days, has increased fears of a spike outside mainland China.
+The developments in Italy, along with South Korea, where cases have surged past 1,260, has increased fears of a spike outside mainland China.

 During a press conference last week, the organization's Director-General Tedros Adhanom Ghebreyesus has stressed that, while there's still a chance of containing the virus outside China, "the window of opportunity is narrowing."